keycloak/keycloak-ui/cypress/WRITING_TESTS.md

 Sometimes you will get the following error:
 > Cypress failed because the element has been detached from the DOM

-This is because the DOM has been updated in between selectors you can remedy this by waiting on REST calls.
+This is because the DOM has been updated in between selectors.
+You can remedy this by waiting on REST calls.
 You can see the rest calls in the cypress IDE.

 ```typescript